RishithaKoganti/PetAdoption/README.md

 ## Features

-- **Adopt a Friend for Life**: Explore a variety of pets available for adoption.
+- **Adopt a Friend for Life**: Our platform connects shelters and farms, allowing them to post their pets for adoption.
+Pet lovers can then join our website, adopt their favorite pets, and help support these shelters and farms.
 - **Donation Support**: Contribute to help animals in need.
 - **Emergency Help & Free Medical Assistance**: Access resources for veterinary care.